reserve-protocol/reserve-index-dtf/README.md

 | Missing return values          | ✅    | ✅           |
 | No revert on failure           | ✅    | ✅           |

-Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible.
+> While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible.
 To check for reentrancy, call `stateChangeActive()` and require that both return values are false.
 The (non-ERC20) Folio mutator calls are all `nonReentrant` and will close async actions as a pre-hook, but for view functions this check is important to perform before relying on any returned data.

+> While downward-rebasing and upward-rebasing tokens are generally supported, the Folio’s accounting for bought and sold token amounts relies on differences in token balances.
+Sold and bought token amounts can therefore be misreported if the source for the change in balance is not a transfer of tokens but a rebasing.
+For this reason it is discouraged to use rebasing tokens with the potential for non-incremental rebasings that lead to outsized deviations in the Folio’s accounting.

+> Trusted fillers introduce their own token restrictions.
+If trusted fillers are enabled, the tokens used in the Folio must also be supported by the external trusted fillers that are whitelisted in the trusted filler registry.

 ### Chain Assumptions